 Always up-to-date LTT and NRST Frequently Asked Questions

-Last updated June 8/17
+Last updated Dec.
+13/17

-To help real estate lawyers take steps to comply with the recent changes to the Land Transfer Tax and the new Non-Resident Speculation Tax (NRST), LAWPRO has assembled a list of answers to the questions we are hearing most frequently from Ontario lawyers.
-We are maintaining an ongoing and helpful dialogue with Ministry of Finance officials and other stakeholders, and we will update this page on an ongoing basis as we receive new information or clarifications to outstanding questions.
-To help you identify new information, a last updated date will appear at the top of the page, and recent updates will be highlighted.
+To help real estate lawyers take steps to comply with the recent changes to the Land Transfer Tax and the new Non-Resident Speculation Tax (NRST), LAWPRO created this page to provide answers to the questions we are hearing most frequently from Ontario lawyers.
+Thanks to an ongoing and helpful dialogue with Ministry of Finance officials and other stakeholders, many of those questions have been answered and appear on the Ministry’s FAQ page (NRST and LTT).
+This page now include new information and outstanding questions.

 Where can I find or get information from the Ministry of Finance?